-The Small Business, Enterprise and Employment Act 2015 (SBEEA) has introduced new provisions which will amend the primary piece of legislation which governs companies in the UK, the Companies Act 2006 (the Act).
+The Small Business, Enterprise, and Employment Act 2015 (SBEEA) has introduced new provisions which will amend the primary piece of legislation that governs companies in the UK, the Companies Act 2006 (the Act).
 The amendments are intended to increase transparency around controlling interests in both private and public companies and simplify company filing requirements at the Registrar of Companies (Companies House).

 SBEEA highlights the growing legislative trend towards transparency regarding share ownership in companies in the UK.
 No doubt similar provisions will be adopted in the near future by Crown dependencies such as Guernsey and Jersey.